dansinker/tacofancy/mixins/Potato_hash.md

 Peel and dice potatoes, throw in a pan with a 1/4 or so of water, cover and cook on medium-high until potatoes are soft.
 Once potatoes are soft, lower to medium heat add green onions, chiles, spices and olive oil.
 Cook until hash-like.
 BOOM.

+tags: vegetarian, vegan